Focusing on the vocals will take your mixes to the next level.

 You can also go through and fix any timing issues.
 Perhaps there is a phrase that comes in slightly early or late – simply move it into place.

-Applying Subtle Pitch Correction
+Step 4: Apply Subtle Pitch Correction

 Even after comping the vocal and choosing the best take for each phrase or section, there can still be imperfections in the vocal.